The Benefits of Cloud Incident Management For Businesses

 – Mario Guisado, Director of Support, xMatters

-Try as we might, there is no perfect machine.
-And when something inevitably goes wrong, an incident management system that effectively and efficiently allocates resources can save time and dollars.
+Try as we might, there’s no perfect digital service.
+And when something goes wrong, a cloud incident management system that effectively and efficiently allocates resources can save time and money.

-When multiple systems are dependent on each other, one costly service disruption leads to another.
-Let’s use a hybrid cloud architecture as an example.
+When multiple systems are dependent on one another, one service disruption leads to another.
+Consider hybrid cloud architecture as an example.
 A service in the cloud is dependent on an on-premise service.
 If the cloud service degrades, you will have to repair the on-premise service too.

 As SaaS businesses embrace a DevOps collaboration style, many teams support business services.
-It’s critical that those teams are constantly in contact with each other in case something goes wrong.
-If your architecture is built on multiple cloud environments, and one service is affected, likely all of them are.
-An incident management platform provides visibility into all your services so you can see potential disruptions early.
+That makes effective communication critical, especially in the case of a service disruption.
+If your architecture is built on multiple cloud environments and one service is affected, likely all of them are.
+A cloud incident management platform provides visibility into all your services so you can see potential disruptions early.

 Create an organization-wide response plan so you can mitigate issues before they affect customers.
 Enable teams to alert key on-call team members so they can start executing against the plan immediately.
 Teams can also notify important stakeholders, including executives and customers, so your response team can work the issue uninterrupted.
-After all, the worst thing to do at 3am is delegate tasks to fix service disruptions (the best thing is sleep).
+After all, the worst thing to do at 3am is delegate tasks to fix service disruptions.

 Build an Iron-Clad Cloud Architecture

-Catching and fixing issues with incident management can help your cloud infrastructure “weather any storm.”
-Using xMatters for your cloud transformation streamlines communication, keeps costs down, and ensures continuity of your digital services.
+Catching and fixing issues with cloud incident management can help your infrastructure weather any storm.
+Using xMatters for your cloud transformation streamlines communication, keeps costs down and ensures continuity of your digital services.
 To optimize costs, teams with under 10 members can use xMatters for free.
-Using the best of our workflows and cloud tools, DevOps and SRE teams can monitor and game plan against any customer-facing service issue.
-Try it Free.
+Using the best of our workflows and cloud tools, DevOps and SRE teams can monitor and game plan against any customer-facing service issue!